kts102121/cdk-elasticbeanstalk-examples/README.md

 ### CloudFront
 Cloudfront creates two origins: `s3` for static web hosting and `elb` from elastic beanstalk.
 The stack deploys static files from `website` folder.
 Please change the url to the cloudfront elb origin

+### Glue and Athena
+CloudFront pushes access logs to s3.
+Glue and Athena helps the user to pull out useful insights from it without provisioning additional infrastructure

 ## Useful commands